 There are plenty of options to reserve your spot.
 You can buy the experience with or without transportation, you can do this alone or as part of a bigger tour, you can reserve it directly from the company organizing this or by using GetYourGuide.
-Check out these options above!
+Check out the availability above!

 - Fill in the information

-You’ll get a form to fill, and please do so truthfully and carefully.
+You’ll get a form to fill out, and please do so truthfully and carefully.
 This is a binding contract and it contains important information for the tour and your health.

 - Watch a movie

-Specifically, this video that is about wearing a dry suit.
+Specifically, this video about wearing a dry suit.
 It’s better than any explanation I might provide.